 No. It’s an insect spy drone for urban areas, already in production.
 It can be remotely controlled and is equipped with a camera and a microphone.
 It can land on you, and it may have the potential to take a DNA sample or leave RFID tracking nanotechnology on your skin.
 It can fly through an open window, or it can attach to your clothing until you take it in your home.

 Johns Hopkins has published information about MAVs, but none of the literature available indicates that such technology as syringe-wielding robotic mosquitoes exists.
-In fact, it appears that most of the focus at Johns Hopkins has been mimicking the movements of the Painted Lady Butterfly, not mosquitoes, as evidenced by a series of videos featuring the work of Johns Hopkins Department of Mechanical Engineering student Tiras Lin (see below).
+In fact, it appears that most of the focus at Johns Hopkins has been mimicking the movements of the Painted Lady Butterfly, not mosquitoes, as evidenced by a series of videos featuring the work of Johns Hopkins Department of Mechanical Engineering student Tiras Lin (see video below).

 Here is a video showing the work of Johns Hopkins student Tiras Lin: